kgautam01/CodeForces-Scraper/README.md

    * java8 (Java-8)
    * java11 (Java-11)

-4. 'scrapeList.pkl' denotes a subset of problems to be scraped.
+4. `scrapeList.pkl` denotes a subset of problems to be scraped.
 Codeforces API return information about a lot of problems.
-Using scrapeList.pkl will make the scraping confined to just 2.6K problems out of all of the problems.
+Using `scrapeList.pkl` will make the scraping confined to just 2.6K problems out of all of the problems.

 ### Flow of scraping
 <img src="./images/scraper+tree.jpg" width=auto height=auto>